 A glowing tree is a necessity during the holidays, but the actual execution is easier said than done.
 With bulb failures, strands that take hours to untangle, and so many different options on the market (LED, color, festive shapes), it’s easy to get lost when it comes to putting lights up.
 Whether you’re opting for a traditional approach or an over-the-top rendition that will seriously test your patience (but result in an ultra-cool look nonetheless), there are a handful of things to keep in mind before you start:

-There’s nothing worse than winding your way up a tree, only to find out your bright lights are dull bulbs.
-Plug in every set you plan on using beforehand to look for burned-out bulbs so that you’re not stuck with a tragic tree.
+There’s nothing worse than winding your way up a tree, only to find out your bright lights are actually the opposite.
+Plug in every set you plan on using beforehand to look for burned-out bulbs so that you’re not stuck with gaping holes.

-Most experts agree that using a 100-light string per foot is the best way to get a truly twinkly tree.
-A 6-foot tree would require 600 lights, while an 8-footer would require 800, and so on.
+As a general rule, aim for one 100-light string per foot to get a truly twinkly tree.
+So a six-foot tree would require 600 lights, while an eight-footer would require 800, and so on.

-Can’t decide among white lights, colored lights, twinkly, or vintage?
+Can’t decide between white or colored lights, new or vintage?
 You don’t have to.
-But in order to master the dynamic look, start with one type of light.
-Then, fill in as you repeat from the bottom up with your second and third sets.
+In order to master the eclectic look, start with one type.
+Then fill in as you repeat from the bottom up with your second and third sets.
 And, of course, don’t forget the ornaments.